What is the most important information I should know about Ketamine and Esketamine (Spravato)?

 • The most common side effects of Ketamine or Esketamine when used along with an antidepressant taken by mouth include: dissociation,

-spinning sensation, reduced sense of touch and sensation, anxiety, lack of energy, increased blood pressure,
+dizziness, nausea, sedation, spinning sensation, reduced sense of touch and sensation, anxiety, lack of energy, increased blood pressure,

 vomiting, and feeling drunk